-When you are ready to find out what your home is really worth in the present market (and get some input on cost-effective ideas to increase it’s value and appeal), let me know, and I will be happy to let you have my thoughts and suggestions.
-You can call me any time on (925) 997-1585 or email me at email@example.com.
+When you are ready to find out what your home is really worth in the present market (and get some input on cost-effective ideas to increase it’s value and appeal), let me know, and Michelle and I will be happy to let you have our thoughts and suggestions.

 It’s more than just marketing.
 That comes later.
 The first step is to do everything possible to make sure that your home has the maximum appeal to buyers when it hits the market.

 The first step is to arrange for a home inspection and a termite inspection.
 This is all at our own expense and one of us will be there for these inspections.
 This gives you time to carry out any repairs and take care of any deferred maintenance issues.
 So much better to find out at this stage, rather than waiting until a sale has been agreed.
 And remember that home buyers will pay more for a home that clearly does not need any work doing on it.

 At the same time the inspections are being carried out, we can arrange for you to have a consultation with our stager.
 Again, this is at no cost to you.
 There is no doubt that staged homes sell homes for higher prices.
 Our stager will walk through the home with you and agree a plan of action.
 This may include removal or re-arrangement of furniture, changing the lighting and/or carrying out some painting among other things.
 When all this has been done and the home is virtually ready for sale, she will return to add the finishing touches, which could be anything from a few decor items to bringing in some rented furniture.